rixx/books.rixx.de/data/reviews/christopher-stasheff/the-warlock-in-spite-of-himself/index.md

 graphic assault/rape/coercion (later justified b/c she was faking him out), … I could go on.

-Then there are politics more blatant than in Sword of Truth (literal Marxists itching to shoot the aristocracy) – though that part was pretty fun, really.
+Then there are politics more blatant than in Sword of Truth (literal Marxists itching to shoot the aristocracy) – though that part was fun, really.
 I can get behind "it's so bad it's good", but I can't get behind the sexism and to be honest plain middling writing.